rocket9-code/mlflow-deployment-controller/README.md

 ## :dart: About ##

 Mlflow Does not have integration with model servers ( Ex: Seldon-core) for automated deployment of models when registered or promoted to different stages, Mlflow deployment controller tries to solve this problem.
-Mlflow deployment controller is a python based controller which periodically checks the state between mlflow and model server's CRD's in k8s and acts accordingly.
-Every stage in Mlflow needs a seperate controller as in real world we would have different clusters for each stage. you can configure the controller to manage state for certain stage based on the use case.
+Mlflow deployment controller is a python based controller which periodically checks the state between mlflow and model server's CRDs in k8s and acts accordingly.
+Every stage in Mlflow needs a separate controller as in the real world we would have different clusters for each stage. you can configure the controller to manage the state for a certain stage based on the use case.

 ## :rocket: Technologies ##